arwhyte/SI506-2020Summer/README.md

 :exclamation: The only file that you are required to submit to Gradescope is your copy of `si506_20f_waiver.py`.
 Please submit no other files.

-### 4.5 Pass/Fail notification
+### 4.4 Pass/Fail criteria

-After the close of the waiver exam, the UMSI Registrar Team will notify students officially about their waiver outcome status.
+You must pass ALL waiver exam assignment autograder tests (1000/1000 points) in order to successfully waive SI 506.
+After the close of the waiver exam, the UMSI Registrar Team will notify you officially about your waiver outcome status.

-## 4.6 Testing your code
+### 4.5 Testing your code

 Make frequent use of the built-in `print()` function to check values (you can comment out these lines before submitting your work).
 You should also use the Gradescope autograder to test your code.
 Recall, that there is no limit to the number of times that you can submit your work to Gradescope for evaluation prior to the close of the exam period.

-### 4.7 Autograder test failures
+### 4.6 Autograder test failures

 You are likely to fail tests, sometimes repeatedly, after submitting your work to Gradescoope for scoring.
 Don't let test failures discourage you.
 As you finish working on the various sections of